 The first step in quitting tobacco is thinking about it.
 If you don’t have it in your mind that you’d like to quit tobacco someday, whether it’s tomorrow or in five years, then there is no intention of changing your behavior.

 Great American Smoke Out activities across Marine Corps installations will have various events to help you learn about the many tools available to help you quit.
-Beginning next year, Semper Fit Health Promotion Program will introduce a new tobacco cessation class “Operation Tobacco Free Marine” which will walk participants through each step towards becoming tobacco free.
+For instance, the Semper Fit Health Promotion Program offers a tobacco cessation class, “Operation Tobacco Free Marine,” which will walk participants through each step towards becoming tobacco free.

 Quitting tobacco can be stressful.
 You may be worried if you can actually do it, especially if you’ve tried and failed in the past, but with support you can soon be on your way to being tobacco-free.
 Visit the Semper Fit Health Promotion Program at your local fitness facility or click here to learn more.